Winter Driving: Make Safety a Priority

 The best advice to stay safe when winter weather makes the roads dangerous is, of course, to simply stay off them.
 Stay home.
 Have some cocoa.
 Do your work online.

 But what if staying home off the roads isn’t an option?
 In the case of fleet drivers, that’s often the case.
 To those who drive for a living, winter often poses dangerous and even deadly conditions for commercial drivers, whether behind the wheel of a car, pickup, van, heavy duty straight truck or tractor/trailer rig.

 Fleet Managers are Key to Driving Safety

-No matter how good drivers may be behind the wheel, no one is perfect, meaning that there’s always room for growth.
+Perfect execution behind the wheel isn't possible, especially in winter.
 This may explain why the National Transportation Safety Board consistently places the safety of professional and commercial drivers among its “most wanted” list when the year kicks off.

 Now, before the snow flies, is the perfect time to make certain your drivers understand the best ways to stay safe when driving on what could be treacherous roads.

 All fleet operators should consider a winter driving policy.
 Your plan should outline how vehicles are prepared for winter, which equipment should be carried in case of unexpected situations, and expectations of what to do in the event of an emergency, such as an accident, breakdown or getting caught in bad weather.

 Ensuring vehicles are fully serviced and maintained in the winter months is vital but the following regular checks can help keep cars road-ready during the colder and darker months: